-- 6. Check Active. - 7.
-Click Save.

-8. On the Permissions tab, assign privileges on the camera group, specifying which user roles are allowed to change/view the camera group settings.
+- 6. By default, all camera groups in the system are applied the generic confidence threshold, optimal for the majority of recognition cases.
+To set an individual threshold for the camera group, check Confidence Threshold and specify the threshold value. - 7.
+Check Active. - 8.
+Click Save. - 9.
+On the Permissions tab, assign privileges on the camera group, specifying which user roles are allowed to change/view the camera group settings.

-Create Camera Group Information Permissions 2.6.999.1910+201.g 9-03-27 12:58:52 inglish
+Create Camera Group Information Permissions

 Name Change

 Operator • • •

 User • • •

 Administrator • • •

 Manager • • •

 Save Back

-9. Click Save.
+10. Click Save.